-American HONDA Foundation Grants
+Obtain American HONDA Foundation Grants

 HONDA issues grants of up to $75,000 to schools with a STEM focus that may include the purchase of general items like furniture.
 The foundation's priority is on programs specifically in the areas of science, technology, engineering, mathematics, the environment, job training and literacy.
 To apply, you'll first need to take an eligibility quiz on the HONDA Foundation's website to determine if your school meets the criteria.

-National Education Association Grants
+Contact the National Education Association